 Ministro dos Negócios Estrangeiros e Cooperação - Oldemiro Júlio Marques Baloi

-Vice-Ministro dos Negócios Estrangeiros e Cooperação - Henrique Banze
+Vice-Ministra dos Negócios Estrangeiros e Cooperação - Nyeleti Brooke Mondlane

 |Declaração da Commonwealth Sobre Mudanças Climáticas|

 Versão Inglesa (Brevemente Versão Portuguesa)